pulp/pulp/docs/sphinx/rest-api/content/orphan.rst

 exact return types of all calls.
 However all fields beginning with a **_** will be available in all content units, regardless of type.

-Viewing orphaned content by type
+View orphaned content by type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 List all the orphaned content of a particular content type.